wcygan/lib-wc/experiments/tokio-actor-pipeline/readme.md

 # Tokio Actor Pipeline

+The `server` program demonstrates the usage of a pipeline of actors.

+A pipeline is like an assembly line; each actor is responsible for one task & passes it to the next actor when finished.
+There will be a terminal actor who performs the final task in the pipeline.

 ## Usage

 In order to see this project in action you need to run both the server and client.